top

 Your real estate agent doesn’t need to be an expert in VA loans.
 That’s your lender's job.
 But you do want an agent who knows the basics of VA loans, including the property requirements and the challenges VA borrowers sometimes encounter when making an offer.

-“If the agent you choose has experience with VA loans, he or she should be able to determine if the property meets these requirements before you make an offer – saving you both time and money in the process,” said Jake Kraft, director of agent relations for Veterans United Realty in Columbia, Missouri.
+“If the agent you choose has experience with VA loans, they should be able to determine if the property meets these requirements before you make an offer — saving you both time and money in the process,” said Jake Kraft, former director of agent relations for Veterans United Realty in Columbia, Missouri.

 That’s why experts recommend choosing a real estate agent who has experience working with veterans and active-duty service members.
 This person should have experience recommending neighborhoods based on their client’s lifestyles, proximity to bases, school needs, and desired amenities.